zmuhls/ccny-data-science/portfolio.md

 ### Programming Activities

-**Jupyter Notebook Responses (4 total):** For each of the four programming activities, you will create a complete, well-documented notebook (`.ipynb`) that demonstrates your approach to the assigned problem.
+**Jupyter Notebooks:** For each of the four programming activities, you will create a complete, well-documented notebook (`.ipynb`) that demonstrates your approach to the assigned problem.
 Your notebook should include code, visualizations, and explanatory markdown cells that clearly communicate your process and results.

-**Reflective Log (4 total):** Alongside each notebook, you will write a one-page reflection in markdown (`.md`) that details your learning process, the challenges you encountered, and the insights you gained during the activity.
+**Activity Reflection:** Alongside each notebook, you will write a one-page reflection in markdown (`.md`) that details your learning process, the challenges you encountered, and the insights you gained during the activity.
 These reflections will be committed to your social coding portfolio and later featured on the course website as part of a gallery of student reflections.

 ### Final Reflection